JWST and ALMA Multiple-Line Study in and around a Galaxy at $z=8.496$: Optical to FIR Line Ratios and the Onset of an Outflow Promoting Ionizing Photon Escape: Data analysis

 To perform a panchromatic characterization of \targ, we perform SED fitting to the optical--mm photometry using {\sc cigale} \citep{burgarella2005, noll2009, boquien2019}.
 While we examine the FIR SED in Section \ref{sec:fir_sed}, the SED modelling with {\sc cigale} allows us to take the energy balance between the dust absorption and re-emission into account, which is complementary with the independent FIR SED analysis.
 The fitting was performed similarly as in \cite{fujimoto2022b}, and we summarize the details of the fitting and parameter ranges used in the fitting in the Appendix.

 In the bottom panel of Figure \ref{fig:full_sed}, the blue curve shows the best-fit SED, where the brown curve highlights the re-emission of the dust in the rest-frame FIR wavelength based on the \cite{casey2012} model.
 The inset panel shows the zoom-in spectrum of the best-fit SED at $\sim$1--9~$\mu$m.
 Our best-fit SED reproduces the observed photometry, including the flux enhancement in the F444W filter with the reduced $\chi^{2}$ value of 0.99.
-We obtain the best-fit values of SFR = 26$^{+9}_{-4}\,M_{\odot}$~yr$^{-1}$, $M_{\rm star}=5.3^{+5.6}_{-2.6}\times10^{8}\, M_{\odot}$, UV continuum slope $\beta_{\rm UV}=-1.70\pm0.07$, and $E(B-V)=0.16\pm0.03$ in the observed-frame (i.e. no lens correction), respectively, that are generally consistent with previous NIRcam and/or NIRspec based measurements \citep[e.g.,][]{carnall2022, schaerer2022, tacchella2022, heintz2022b}, as well as an independent NIRCam and NIRISS based measurements in the separated paper of Heintz et al. (submitted).
-The $\log(L_{\rm IR}/L_{\odot})$ value is estimated to be $10.8$, which is consistent with the upper limit obtained from the independent FIR SED analysis (Section \ref{sec:fir_sed}).
-This indicates that the current non-detection of the dust continuum with ALMA does not violate the energy balance with the SMC dust attenuation curve, while the $\beta_{\rm UV}$ and $E(B-V)$ values suggest that \targ\ is a certainly dust-attenuated system, in contrast to very blue galaxies observed in recent \jwst\ observations at similar redshifts \citep[e.g.,][]{nanayakkara2022, furtak2022, cullen2022, finkelstein2022, atek2022, fujimoto2022b, robertson2022}.
+We obtain the best-fit values of SFR = 26$^{+9}_{-4}\,M_{\odot}$~yr$^{-1}$, $M_{\rm star}=5.3^{+5.6}_{-2.6}\times10^{8}\, M_{\odot}$, UV continuum slope $\beta_{\rm UV}=-1.70\pm0.07$, and $E(B-V)=0.16\pm0.03$ in the observed-frame (i.e. no lens correction), respectively, that are generally consistent with previous NIRcam and/or NIRspec based measurements \citep[e.g.,][]{carnall2022, schaerer2022, tacchella2022}, as well as an independent NIRCam and NIRISS based measurements in the separated paper of \cite{heintz2022c}.
+The $\log(L_{\rm IR}/L_{\odot})$ value is estimated to be $11.2$, which is consistent with the upper limit obtained from the independent FIR SED analysis (Section \ref{sec:fir_sed}).
+This indicates that the current non-detection of the dust continuum with ALMA does not violate the energy balance with the SMC dust attenuation curve, while the $\beta_{\rm UV}$ and $E(B-V)$ values suggest that \targ\ is a certainly dust-attenuated system, in contrast to very blue galaxies observed in recent \jwst\ observations at similar redshifts \citep[e.g.,][]{nanayakkara2022, furtak2022, cullen2022, topping2022b, finkelstein2023, atek2022, fujimoto2022b, robertson2022}.
+Note that we confirm that the SED outputs are unchanged beyond 5--10\% with and without the ALMA upper limits in the above SED fitting with {\sc cigale}.
 We further examine the dust and the obscured properties of \targ\ in Section \ref{sec:irx} and discuss the potential underlying physical mechanisms in Section \ref{sec:extended}.